nkapa/SPIS-Final-Project/README.md

-# finalproject-Elsa-Nandini
+# SPIS Final Project - Elsa Taylor and Nandini Kapa
-# This program illustrates how to capture frames in a video stream and
-# and how to do extract pixels of a specific color
+# This program illustrates how to capture frames in a video stream and how to do extract pixels of a specific color.
-# It uses openCV
+# It uses openCV.

 import picamera
 import picamera.array                                   # This needs to be imported explicitly